Pages

 What Inscriptional Physics is?

-Inscriptional Physics is a new branch of science that studies the equations that are embedded in every object in the cosmos.
+Exsynology, or simply Inscriptional Physics, is a new branch of science that studies the equations that are embedded in every object in the cosmos.
 It aims to find the ultimate equation that governs everything, as well as the specific equations that belong to each object, from living to non-living, from events to sensations, from existence to non-existence, and everything in between.

 Inscriptional Physics is based on the idea that everything is made of information, and information can be represented by equations.
 Equations are not just symbols or numbers, but structural instructions or algorithms that tell us how things work and interact.
 By finding the equations or inscriptions that are inscripted in every object, we can understand the nature and behavior of everything.